James David Saunders, 65, of Amarillo, Texas, went to be with his Lord and Savior on January 7, 2022, in Amarillo.

-Jim was preceded in death by his father, Dave Saunders, and son, Michael Saunders.
+Jim was preceded in death by his father, Dave Saunders; a daughter, Carolyn Scherer, and a son, Michael Saunders.

-Those left to cherish his memory are his wife, Rebecca of Amarillo; son, AJ Saunders and wife, Araceli, and their children, Samson, Annalicia and Melania of Albuquerque; son, Jonathan Scherer of Cheyenne, Wyoming; daughter, Kathryn Colter and husband, Chane, and their children, Xander and Charlotte, of Amarillo; brother, John Saunders and wife, Lena of Joshua, Texas; and mother, Flourence of Amarillo.
+Those left to cherish his memory are his wife, Rebecca of Amarillo; son, AJ Saunders, and wife, Araceli, and their children, Samson, Annalicia, and Melania of Albuquerque; son, Jonathan Scherer of Cheyenne, Wyoming; daughter, Kathryn Colter and husband, Chane, and their children, Xander and Charlotte, of Amarillo; brother, John Saunders, and wife, Lena of Joshua, Texas; and mother, Florence of Amarillo.